-Begin with most recent experience.
-It is crucially important in social worker resume, because it demonstrates, that you keep up to date.
+Begin with the most recent experience.
+It is crucially important in a social worker’s resume, because it demonstrates, that you keep up to date.

 Also, don’t forget to read a network engineer resume guide and compare the difference in style and requirements.